Digital Circuitality

 | Morphological Coherence | Cₘ = 1.000 | Clean composition with any compatible polymer via EVA algebra. |

-The Landauer Gap is the distance between where your program operates and where physics says it could operate.
-It represents:- Wasted energy from irreversible logic
+The Entropy Gap is the distance between where your program operates informationally and where a fully deterministic system operates.
+It represents:

 - The measurable distance between “it probably works” and “it is proven to work”